The Next Generation of Injectable Weight-Management Therapies: What Patients Need to Know

 Safety, Side Effects and Ongoing Research

-Like all metabolic treatments, investigational triple-action medicines may carry risks.
-Reported side effects in clinical trials have included:
+Like all metabolic therapies, investigational triple-action medicines may carry risks.
+Side effects reported in clinical trials have included:

 -